2decomp-fft/2decomp-fft/HOWTO.md

 # How To use 2DECOMP&FFT
 This document presents the basic usage of 2DECOMP&FFT.
-Full informations on how to use the 2DECOMP&FFT library can be found [here](https://2decomp-fft.github.io/).
+Detailed instructions on how to use the 2DECOMP&FFT library can be found [here](https://2decomp-fft.github.io/).

 The 2D Pencil Decomposition API is defined with three Fortran module which should be used by applications as: